 Integration of Schematic Capture and Layout Databases is Your Key to Success

 The key to success is to use a PCB CAD design system where both the schematic capture application and the PCB layout application were created to work together.
 In this way each tool is completely prepared for the data that the other tool will be sending and receiving, and the tools are completely in synch with each other in their communication.
 The format of the attributes will be recognized and handled correctly, and you won’t have to worry about important data details being dropped.

-Altium Designer is an example of this kind of fully integrated PCB design software system.
-Because of Altium Designer’s true unified design environment, all of the tools within the Altium Designer PCB design system have been created to work smoothly and clearly with each other.
+Altium is an example of this kind of fully integrated PCB design software system.
+Because of Altium ’s true unified design environment, all of the tools within the Altium PCB design system have been created to work smoothly and clearly with each other.
 This result in a schematic and layout database that is completely contained without the fear of altered, suppressed, or dropped data.
 When you don’t have to worry about the integrity of your database you don’t have to spend time checking to make sure that your CAD tools did their job correctly.
 This will increase your efficiency helping you and your design team to be more productive.

 Would you like to find out more about how Altium can help you to become more efficient and productive in your PCB design?
 Talk to an expert at Altium.